Ralph Dave Westfall, PhD

 Pushing for textbooks to clarify things that are already widely recognized in science would greatly increase the visibility of the agendas of the type of people who would oppose such efforts.
 Having Barbara Forrest, a member of the board of directors of the New Orleans Secular Humanist Association, testify against adding ID to textbooks in the Kitzmiller trial in 2005 was not a major problem.
 It would be a bigger issue for someone like that to oppose teaching that science has to deny the reality of anything (for example, life after death) that couldn't result from natural causes.
 It would show that, although they claim to be opposed to indoctrination, they want indoctrination that supports their own beliefs to continue.

 Some in science are concerned that the recent outpouring of books on atheism, which include many arguments that supposedly are based on science, will cause a backlash that might reduce funding for research.
 They have suggested that scientists should therefore try to avoid offending people's religious sensibilities.
 These scientists are called "accommodationists" and have been strongly criticized by the more militant in the atheist community.
-On the other hand, some religious believers question the sincerity of such "middle of the road" efforts, and may even suspect that they represent "Trojan horses" designed to undermine the foundations of religious beliefs.
-If these scientists truly want peace between these communities, and if their stated motives are genuine, they should be in favor of presenting a clearer and more accurate picture in textbooks of the nature and limitations of science.
+(On the other hand, some religious believers question the sincerity of such "middle of the road" efforts, and may even suspect that they represent "Trojan horses" designed to undermine the foundations of religious beliefs.)
+If these scientists truly want peace between these communities, and if their stated motives are sincere, they should be in favor of presenting a clearer and more accurate picture in textbooks of the nature and limitations of science.

 To be very blunt about it, people who are concerned about these issues should not keep beating a dead horse by attacking Darwinism.
 They should instead focus on the much greater vulnerability of the inadequate explanations for the absolutely necessary prerequisite of the origin of life.
-The currently dominant approach (for obvious reasons, it doesn't deserve to be called a strategy) just demonstrates to Dawkins et al that we really are as stupid as they say we are.
+The currently dominant approach (for obvious reasons, it doesn't deserve to be called a strategy) just demonstrates to Dawkins et al that we really might be as stupid as they say we are.
 And proves yet again that "those that fail to learn from history are doomed to repeat it."